chriskrycho/v5.chriskrycho.com/site/pages/cv.md

     I am a staff software engineer focused on web UI, typography, functional programming—and ethics.
 You can have my traditional résumé, but this page will tell you a lot more about whether we might work well together.

 ---

 Even the best résumés leave a lot to be desired: they lack context and narrative.
 If you’d like a traditional résumé for me, you can snag it [here][resume]—but if you’d like a better idea of whether we might work well together, I think you’ll find the rest of this page a lot more helpful.

-I’m not looking at this point—but you’re still welcome to [say hello][email]!
+(I’m not looking to change jobs at this point—but you’re still welcome to [say hello][email]!)

 [resume]: https://f001.backblazeb2.com/file/chriskrycho-com/resume.pdf
 [email]: mailto:hello@chriskrycho.com?subject=Read%20your%20CV

-- [<i>About Me</i>](#about-me)—my philosophy of software development and my (slightly unusual) educational background, featuring a [Master of Divinity](#masters) and a [Bachelor of Science in Physics](#undergrad)
+- [<i>About Me</i>](#about-me)—my philosophy of software development and my slightly unusual educational background, featuring a [Master of Divinity](#masters) and a [Bachelor of Science in Physics](#undergrad)

 - [<i>My Work</i>](#my-work)—not just where I’ve worked and the tech I used, but what I brought to the table and the difference I made:
     - [Current: LinkedIn](#current-linkedin)